Deliberative action planning offers meaningful information

 - MacNeil/Lehrer Productions “By the People,” 2004-2007.
 Four nationwide day-of-deliberation events of about 100 persons each, co-sponsored locally with KCPT Public Television.

 - Libraries Together in Scott County, Iowa, 2005.
 The ten-month study included public forums on changes in library services that local residents would and wouldn’t support.
-[Final report, IAP2 article, American Libraries article]
+[Final report: Libraries Together in Scott County Final Report; IAP2 article: International Association for Public Participation article on Libraries Together; American Libraries article: American Libraries article on Libraries Together.]

 - Washington County Cooperative Library Services, 2008.
 The 14-library cooperative considered new models for delivering services.
 Public meetings showed what tradeoffs local residents would accept.
-[WCCLS Funding & Governance Final Report]
+[WCCLS Funding & Governance Final Report: WCCLS Funding & Governance Final Report]

 - Original discussion guides.
-Consensus has developed guides for clients such as the Johnson County Library, Mid-Continent Public Library and Science Inc. [Border War guide, science and religion guide, science literacy guide, living wage guide]
+Consensus has developed guides for clients such as the Johnson County Library, Mid-Continent Public Library and Science Inc. [Border War guide: Border War discussion guide; science and religion guide: Science and religion discussion guide; living wage guide: living_wage_guide – FINAL]